slwilliams/stegasis/readme.md

   * --alg  Embedding algorithm to use, see below
   * --cap  Percentage of frame to embed within in percent
   * --pass  Passphrase used for encrypting and permuting data
+  * --pass2 Pasphrase used for encrypting and permuting the hidden volume
   * -p  Do not flush writes to disk until unmount
   * -f  Force FFmpeg decoder to be used